 OLD CATHOLIC CONFEDERATION

-Elected a Bishop by the Synod of Bishops of the Old Catholic Church in the United States on July 14, 2013, he was consecrated to the Holy Episcopate by His Grace, The Most Rev. Peter Paul Brennan, assisted by The Rt.
+Elected a Bishop on July 14, 2013, he was consecrated to the Holy Episcopate by His Grace, The Most Rev. Peter Paul Brennan, assisted by The Rt.
 Rev. Rodney R. Michel (Assisting Bishop of the Episcopal Diocese of Pennsylvania) and The Rt.
 Rev. Dr. William J. Manseau, on September 14, 2013, the Feast of the Exultation of the Holy Cross, at the Episcopal Church of St. John in Bala Cynwyd, Pennsylvania.
-He was ordained to the Diaconate on March 24, 2007; and to the sacred Priesthood, at the Vigil of the Feast of St. John the Baptist on June 23, 2007 by His Excellency, The Most Rev. Robert M. Moskal.
+He was ordained to the Diaconate on March 24, 2007; and to the sacred Priesthood, at the Vigil of the Feast of St. John the Baptist on June 23, 2007.

-A philosopher, theologian and respected scholar, Professor de Paulo holds the Ph.D. and Ph.L. degrees from the Pontificia Università Gregoriana in Rome, a M.A. degree in philosophy and theology from Villanova University and a B.A. degree in philosophy from La Salle University.
-His wrote his doctoral dissertation on the historical and philosophical influence of St. Augustine on Martin Heidegger’s Sein und Zeit, having the renowned Anglican theologian John Macquarrie as a guest reader.
+A philosopher, theologian and scholar, Professor de Paulo holds the Ph.D. and Ph.L. degrees from the Pontificia Università Gregoriana in Rome, a M.A. degree in philosophy and theology from Villanova University and a B.A. degree in philosophy from La Salle University.
+He wrote his doctoral dissertation on the historical and philosophical influence of St. Augustine on Martin Heidegger’s Sein und Zeit, having the renowned Anglican theologian John Macquarrie as a guest reader.
 He also conducted doctoral research at the Katholieke Universiteit Leuven in Belgium, working under the mentorship of the Rev. Professor Tarsicius van Bavel, O.S.A.
 While an undergraduate, he completed studies in philosophy and literature at the Universitè de Fribourg in Switzerland.
-Having earned his doctorate at the age of twenty-seven, Professor de Paulo has held several professorial appointments, having lectured at the Gregorian University in Rome, Fordham University, Boston College and Temple University over the last twenty-four years.
+Having earned his doctorate at the age of twenty-seven, Professor de Paulo has held several professorial appointments, having lectured at the Gregorian University in Rome, Fordham University, Boston College and Temple University over the last twenty-six years.
 He has also published many scholarly articles and books, and he continues to lecture widely in Europe and in the United States in various visiting and adjunct appointments.

-A social activist, Dr. de Paulo is a strong advocate for national healthcare, public higher education as well as the rights of minorities and immigrants.
-In recognition of his many years working as an advocate for the homeless and serving them in Philadelphia, then Governor Paul E. Patton of the Commonwealth of Kentucky, conferred upon him an honorary Commission as Colonel in the Kentucky State Guard and appointed him to the Governor’s Staff in 2002.
+In recognition of his scholarship and dedication to the Church and the community, Dr. de Paulo has received many honors and awards, including several Decorations and Orders of Knighthood.
+In recognition of his many years working as an advocate for the homeless, then Governor Paul E. Patton of the Commonwealth of Kentucky, conferred upon him an honorary Commission as Colonel in the Kentucky State Guard and appointed him to the Governor’s Staff in 2002.